- Term dates

 There is now clearer guidance on how our offer holders across the UK will be assessed, with the release of guidance at the end of last week by the SQA and Ofqual.
 This follows an earlier confirmation from UCAS that the May decision-making deadline for all UK applicant holding university offers has been extended by two weeks.
 These changed arrangements will present some challenges, but we are confident of our ability to adjust to the new timescales and the fair treatment of all our prospective students.

 If face-to-face activities can take place on campus in September, then Welcome Week activities will commence the week beginning 21 September, (20 September for students in Qatar), and teaching will commence the week beginning 28 September, (27 September in Qatar).
 We will also begin preparing online Welcome Week activities, in addition to planning those on campus activities, for students that are not able to travel to Aberdeen or face delays in being able to do so.
+A traditional on-campus examination diet will not take place in December 2020; instead Alternative forms of assessment will take place at various points throughout the half-session.

 4. Why have you taken this decision now?